Manufacturing technology limits

 The modern blended yarns in our collections create lively colour effects with light and dark threads.

-For permanently beautiful OUTDOOR WORLDS
+For permanently beautiful OUTDOOR REALMS

 If it does get wet, it will dry best if you extend it again soon.